AnasIbrahim/image_agnostic_segmentation/README.md

 # 2- classify all objects
 # 3- find a specific object
 # 4- calculate suction grasp for all objects
-python segment_image.py --compute-suction-pts --detect-all-objects --detect-one-object
+python segment_image.py --compute-suction-pts --detect-all-objects --detect-one-object --use-buffered-gallery

 # To run the unseen object segmentation only with RGB images
 python segment_image.py --rgb-image-path RGB_IMAGE_PATH